Fundamental Quality Bound on Optical Quantum Communication: Infinite-Dimensional Quantum Systems

 \begin{lemma} Let \(\mathcal{H}_{AB} = \mathcal{H}_A \otimes \mathcal{H}_B\) be a bipartite separable (infinite-dimensional) Hilbert space and let \(\mathcal{D}_{AB}\) be the set of quantum states.
 Using the definitions introduced above, the asymptotic error exponent of entanglement distillation under non-entangling operations equals the Sanov exponent of entanglement testing.
 Formally, we have for any \(\rho_{AB} \in \mathcal{D}_{AB}\) that

 \end{lemma}

 The proof generally follows along the same lines as the finite-dimensional one for \cite[Lemma 1]{Lami_2024_2}, because the output space is always finite-dimensional.
 We provide a full proof below for the sake of completeness, where we additionally simplify the second part of the original argument.
-However, in order to apply their proof, we first need to verify that a crucial rewriting of the hypothesis-testing divergence also goes through in the infinite-dimensional case. \begin{lemma} Using the definitions introduced above, we have
+However, we first need to verify that a crucial rewriting of the hypothesis-testing divergence also goes through in the infinite-dimensional setting. \begin{lemma} Using the definitions introduced above, we have

 \end{lemma}

 \begin{proof} The general idea for the proof comes from \cite[Lemma 1]{Hayashi_2025}.

 To begin, let us introduce some notation for the two relevant sets of quantum tests: